What’s The Difference Between Total Testosterone and Free Testosterone?

 Free vs. Total Testosterone: What’s the difference?

-98% of the testosterone the body produces is bound to either sex-hormone binding globulin (SHBG), or albumin.
+Approximately 98% of the testosterone the body produces is bound to either sex-hormone binding globulin (SHBG), or albumin.
 This is referred to as “bound testosterone.”
 The 2% that’s left is known as “free testosterone.”

 Until recently, free testosterone was the only type considered biologically active.
 It turns out, however, that the portion of the hormone bound to serum albumin tends to become available in the capillary bed.
 Therefore, non-SHBG-bound testosterone is also deemed as “bioavailable.”

 In most cases, bioavailable and free testosterone run even.
 Exceptions to this are known to manifest due to certain medical conditions and medications.
 For example, corticosteroids and sex steroids may cause an increase or decrease in SHBG amounts.
 In such instances, medical professionals may have difficulty properly diagnosing abnormalities.
+For this reason, it is critical that men disclose to their doctors all the medications they are taking as a part of their consultation.

 - Genetically caused SHBG-binding abnormalities